 The above pic shows the muffler "thermal wraps" (okay the lower portion of them) and the "air scoops" that I cut out of the bottom.
 As you can see, I attached a plastic strip which is bent in the middle to throw more air up into the engine compartment.
 Works great!

 Above pic shows the engine compartment door on the BD-200.
 The engine door wide open to see the turbo fan.
 These doors are controlled by the left hand lever and I can switch them on and off by the switch panal on the right side of the dash.

-Robert McRay found these turbo fans to do the job for him and I bought two to help with my overheating problem (liquid cooled BMW K100 with internal radiator, talk about heat buildup)
+I bought two turbo fans to help with my overheating problem (liquid cooled BMW K100 with internal radiator, talk about heat buildup)